usnistgov/FIPS201/_FIPS201/keymanagement.md

-Certificates that contain the FASC-N or UUID in the subject alternative name extension, such as PIV Authentication certificates and Card Authentication certificates, shall not be distributed publicly (e.g., via the Lightweight Directory Access Protocol (LDAP) or HTTP accessible from the public Internet).
+Certificates that contain the FASC-N or UUID in the subject alternative name extension, such as PIV Authentication certificates and Card Authentication certificates, SHALL NOT be distributed publicly (e.g., via the Lightweight Directory Access Protocol (LDAP) or HTTP accessible from the public Internet).
 Individual departments and agencies can decide whether other user certificates (digital signature and key management) can be distributed via LDAP.
-When user certificates are distributed, the requirements in Table IV—End-Entity Certificate Repository Service Requirements of [SSP REP] shall be satisfied.
+When user certificates are distributed, the requirements in Table IV—End-Entity Certificate Repository Service Requirements of [SSP REP] SHALL be satisfied.

 ### 5.5.2 OCSP Status Responders

-OCSP [RFC2560] status responders shall be implemented as a supplementary certificate status mechanism.
+OCSP [RFC2560] status responders SHALL be implemented as a supplementary certificate status mechanism.
 The OCSP status responders must be updated at least as frequently as CRLs are issued.
-The definitive OCSP responder for each certificate shall be specified in the *authorityInfoAccess* extension as described in [PROF].
+The definitive OCSP responder for each certificate SHALL be specified in the *authorityInfoAccess* extension as described in [PROF].